-Little hinges are the standard stimulus-response pattern which eases a couple into their preferred pattern of engagement.
-A positive “little hinge” might be the skill of using softened start ups, accepting influence, and the habit of complaining instead of criticizing.
+Demon Dances are the negative standard stimulus-response pattern which eases a couple into their preferred pattern of engagement.

 You say this… and I say that.

 Your issues.
 More specifically, your perpetual issues.
 Dr. John Gottman tells us that 69% of problems in marriage are fundamentally unsolvable.
-They concern deep fundamental differences that call out for careful management with mutual respect, good will, and humor.
-These are what I consider to be the “Big Doors.”
+They concern deep fundamental differences that call out for careful management with mutual respect, goodwill, and humor.
+Otherwise, you fall into a Demon Dance.

 Amateur “all purpose” couples therapists sometimes take this caveat about content too far, frustrating their new clients, and weakening the therapeutic bond from the start.
 Or else they have so little structure in their sessions that they let the couple rage about content, fighting about it openly.
 Either extreme is problematic.

-Corrective emotional experiences are the beautiful new little hinges for these old doors.
-When you can truly see where your partner is coming from, you also have a chance to be “gotten” as well.
+Corrective emotional experiences are the beautiful new dance steps When you can truly see where your partner is dancing from, you also have a chance to lead or follow as well.

 Call us for more information 844-926-8753 to reach me, Daniel Dashnaw, use option 2.